mrbellek/not-a-wiki/Druid.md

 Pleased with your efforts, the elder druids assigned you with an important task; empower our obelisks, sacred churches and sarcophaguses.

-**Requirements**: 19 Reincarnations, 1000 excavationsElf 3 and Demon 3 challenges completed
+**Requirements**: 19 Reincarnations, 1000 excavations, Elf 3 and Demon 3 challenges completed

 **Challenge**: Have Grand Balance target Stone Pillars, Monasteries and Ancient Pyramids in that order, for 3 casts of the Grand Balance spell.

-**Effect**: You gain 1.25 additional max mana for every 4 Labyrinths owned.
+**Effect**: You gain 1.5 additional max mana for every 4 Labyrinths owned.

 **Upgrade**: Good for Faceless